Book Anatomy Terminology

 Inside front cover.

-Before packing, books are individually shrinkwrapped in plastic wrap.
+Before packing, books are often individually shrinkwrapped in plastic wrap.

 Jacket or Dust Jacket